visciang/mbs/README.md

 ### Motivation

-Soon or later most medium size organization reach the point where they have to **standardize / normalize the CI/CD workflow** across products, teams etc.
+Soon or later most medium sized organization reach the point where they have to **standardize / normalize the CI/CD workflow** across products, teams etc.

 Someone goes to the "million multi-repository jungle" and internal artifact hell versioning / compatibility matrix, while others opt to a single mono-repo or few of them.
 It's a matter of trade offs, considering the projects organization, teams, products, silos, people locations / offices, etc.
 In general, no matter if you go for a single mono-repo or few projects oriented mono-repos, you need the glue (a standardized one) to keep things sorted and managable, to make the dev (and ops) life easier / deterministic.